Mykal-Steele/MCAT_Notes/unit_1/README.md

 - Structural errors can lead to diseases like sickle cell anemia and fatal familial sleeping sickness.
   - Sickle cell anemia - genetic mutation that alters the shape of the hemoglobin(transfer oxygen) molecules
 - Occasionally, structural changes can enhance protein function, e.g., Eero Mäntyranta's enhanced EPO receptors.
+(EPO is a hormone that increases red blood cell counts, and hence a person’s ability to transport oxygen to their muscles during exercise).

 **Gene Therapy**